Office for Civil Rights: Sexual violence investigations

 On May 1, 2014, the Office for Civil Rights released a list of higher education institutions with open Title IX sexual violence investigations.
 As of 16 March 2015, nearly 100 colleges and universities were under investigation.

 This list constitutes the first time the federal government has announced ongoing sexual violence investigations; previously investigations were known only to members of university and college communities.
 When announcing the schools under investigation, Assistant Secretary for Civil Rights Catherine E. Lhamon suggested that "increased transparency will spur community dialogue about this important issue... and foster better public awareness of civil rights."

 The decision to release the names of universities and colleges under investigation was due to pressure from both the White House Task Force to Protect Students from Sexual Assault and the New Campus Anti-Rape Movement.
 Importantly, Lhamon continued, "a college or university's appearance on this list and being the subject of a Title IX investigation in no way indicates at this stage that the college or university is violating or has violated the law."

 There are critics of the list on both sides of campus anti-rape politics.
 Andrea Pino, a complainant against UNC-Chapel Hill and co-founder of End Rape on Campus, told the Huffington Post that "announcing an investigation can open survivors to retaliation, and it's important that the OCR also take emphasis on providing survivors an option to opt out of having their investigation announced if it could endanger them, especially in small institutions where anonymity is less of an option."
 Organizations like FIRE have argued that the OCR list—along with its precursor the Dear colleague letter—violates the rights to due process for both institutions and individuals.

 On July 2, 2014, the Office for Civil Rights added 12 colleges and universities to its list, on July 10, 2014 one more was added, and four more were named on July 30, 2014.

 Concluded investigations

 In November 2014, the Office for Civil Rights announced that it had found Princeton University in violation of Title IX.
 The Office and Princeton reached an agreement on a package of procedural reforms to bring it into compliance including mandatory training, a public awareness and bystander intervention campaign, reexamination of three years of past sexual violence complaints, improved coordination with law enforcement, and expanded documentation of sexual violence on campus.

+Shared Ancestry investigations

+Title VI of the Civil Rights Act of 1964 protects against discrimination based on shared ancestry.
+This includes both antisemitism and Islamophobia.
+College students and K-12 parents have filed complaints against their schools for being discriminated against based on shared ancestry.